ppy/osu-wiki/wiki/Beatmap_Discussion/en.md

 ### Through osu.ppy.sh:

-Clicking Modding/Discussion on the beatmap's page will take you to the page, if it's currently in the Modding v2 system.
+Clicking Modding/Discussion on the beatmap's page will take you to the page, if it's currently in the Beatmap Discussion system.

-## Modding v2 page
+## Beatmap Discussion page

 ![](img/modding.jpg)